Sitaoooo/DPad/README.md

 **Diffusion Scratchpad (DPad)** is a novel training-free inference paradigm that overcomes a key efficiency bottleneck in Diffusion Language Models (dLLMs): the high computational cost of full suffix attention.
 By intelligently pruning redundant suffix tokens, DPad achieves:

-- Up to a staggering **61.39x acceleration** over vanilla dLLM baselines on long-sequence benchmarks.
+- Up to a staggering **61.39x acceleration** over vanilla dLLM baselines on long-sequence benchmarks (GSM8K, 1319 samples).
 - A significant improvement in **strict-match accuracy** on reasoning tasks by enhancing in-context learning.
 - Comparable or better generation quality on standard reasoning and coding benchmarks.
 - **Seamless integration** with existing optimizations like parallel decoding and prefix caching for multiplicative speedups.